-The Optimum Technology maximizes the amount of Compressed Natural Gas that can be stored within the hull of a ship, with a capacity of 200 million standard cubic feet.
+The Optimum ship design maximizes the amount of Compressed Natural Gas that can be stored within the hull of a ship, with a capacity of 200 million standard cubic feet.
 The Optimum containment system is constructed using close-packed, high strength pipes that run the entire length of the ship’s cargo hold.
 The simplicity of the design and the invention of a mechanism to clamp these gas storage pipes so tightly together that they become locked together as one, allows this design to meet all classification requirements.